Skip to content

 5. Click create

-6. Note the identifier value used above, which is also known as the audience, as it will be used as the Client Token Audience value in Konnect
+6. Note the identifier value used above, which is also known as the audience, as it will be used as the Audience value when configuring the auth strategy in Konnect

 Configure the Dev Portal